IgniteFrisco/airspace-jekyll/_posts/2018-05-23-sponsor-info.md

 date: 2018-05-23 17:21:32
 ---

 Below is some basic sponsor information you need to know.
-We have a multitude of tiers for your organization to choose from and each one comes with a variety of options to choose from.
-For example, Preferred Space and Preferred Seating are offered only for Gold and Platinum statuses, respectively.
+We have a multitude of tiers for your organization to choose from and each one comes with a variety of options.
+For example, Preferred Space and Preferred Seating are offered only for Gold and Platinum statuses, respectively, but there are many other categories.
 We value your partnership in making this event a success!

 ## Donation Tiers